The Yoga Inspiration Podcast with Kino MacGregor

-Intervista per Meet the Artist di Frances Wilson (09/18)
+Intervista per Meet the Artist by Frances Wilson (09/18)

 “[…] Jonathan Ferucci’s recital contained a clean, bracing account of Bach’s Third English Suite, evoking ‘joy in G minor’ as he said he had been advised by Robert Levin.
 He had a lovely feel for the work’s buoyancy, and showed beautiful delicacy in the figurations.
 He then plunged straight from the final Gigue into the emotional cauldron of Schubert’s late C minor Sonata, giving a very mature performance that wasn’t afraid of the work’s darkness, not least in the growling threat in the left hand that stalked the first movement.
 His febrile Menuet refused to settle down, and he paced the finale like some desperate tarantella that was perpetually on the verge of collapse.”

-Recensione di Jon Jacob dalla finale di Royal Overseas League (03/18)
+Recensione di Jon Jacob from the Royal Overseas League Finals (03/18)

 Jonathan Ferrucci is a stunning presence on the platform – a great storyteller.
 In a podcast recorded earlier this week me and the contributors – Hugo Ticciati and Ariane Todes – talked about the impact stage presence can have on an audience’s engagement with the concert.
 Ferrucci achieves this (like seemingly all elements of his competition performance) with great aplomb without resorting to flourishes.
 I found his playing captivating too.
 Tightly controlled, energy deployed in vary degrees as and when emotion so demanded.
 I adored his performance.

-Recensione di Christopher Axworthy a Wigmore Hall (04/17)
+Recensione di Christopher Axworthy at Wigmore Hall (04/17)

 Jaques Samuel`s Prizewinners Concert at the Wigmore Hall